Pediatric Emergency Assessment, Recognition, and Stabilization (PEARS)

 Pediatric Emergency Assessment, Recognition, and Stabilization (PEARS) was developed by the American Heart Association (AHA) and is intended for health care providers who infrequently see critically ill children or any healthcare provider who might encounter pediatric patients.
 PEARS focus on prevention, specifically the assessment, recognition and stabilization of pediatric patients at risk of severe cardiopulmonary distress.

-In order to receive a full refund you must cancel two weeks prior to the session date.
-All cancellations made within two weeks of the session date will receive a 75% refund.
-If Software has been purchased through Ethos and has been accessed, a refund for the cost of the software can only be granted if the software has not been accessed.
+In order to receive a full refund, you must cancel two weeks prior to the session date.
+All cancelations made within two weeks of the session date will receive a 75% refund.
+If the BLS online software was purchased through Children's MN, a refund for the cost of the software can only be granted if the software has not been accessed.